 Geneanet defines the Ancestor Score as

-comparing the number of possible ancestors with the number of identified ancestors on a 10-generation report”.
+“comparing the number of possible ancestors with the number of identified ancestors on a 10-generation report”.

 My Ancestor Score at generation 10 in the period 1600-1740 is 79.7%, because some cousins intermarried in the 7th generation.

 In reality, an ancestor tree is not a binary tree.
-Rather, pedigree collapse changes the binary tree to a directed acyclic graph (d.a.g.)
+Rather, pedigree collapse changes the binary tree to a directed acyclic graph (d.a.g.) with a vertex for each family member and an edge for each parent-child relationship.

-The total number of my “known” ancestors - starting with my parents (generation 2) - is currently just over 5000.
-The generation with the highest number of ancestors is generation 12 with 811 ancestors, 39½ % of that generation.
+number of ancestors is generation 12 with 811 ancestors, 39½ % of that generation.
 In the next generation I have found 19½ % of my ancestors, a total of 804 people.

 My ancestors mostly originate in the provinces of South Holland and North Brabant (mostly in the part that belonged to Holland before 1800) - with a recent increase in the number of ancestors in the province of Utrecht.